KhronosGroup/OpenCL-CTS/README.md

 ### Building CTS on Windows

+On Windows, CTS can be built with the MSVC compiler by following the same instructions used for Linux.
+However, certain math-related subtests are known to have issues when built with MSVC due to precision limitations.
+For example, some `FP64` tests may fail because `long double` is treated as equivalent to `double` in MSVC.
-For Windows environments, CTS can be built using [MSYS2](https://www.msys2.org/), the MinGW-w64 (GCC) toolchain, and Ninja.
+To avoid these issues, CTS can also be built using the native Windows toolchain provided by [MSYS2](https://www.msys2.org/), along with MinGW-w64 (GCC) and Ninja.

-All commands in the following sections should be run from an MSYS2 MinGW64 shell.
+When using GCC, all commands in the following sections should be run from an MSYS2 MinGW64 shell.

 #### Prerequisites